nierja/Tox/README.md

 ## Overview

-This project explores the application of traditional machine-learning and deep-learning for predicting molecular toxicity.
+This project explores the application of traditional machine learning and deep learning for predicting molecular toxicity.
 It tackles the challenge of toxicity prediction by generating ~20 different molecular representations and compares their performance on a large variety of models.
 This code was used for my Master Thesis [Quantitative structure-activity relationship and machine learning](https://dspace.cuni.cz/handle/20.500.11956/181235).

 ## Features

-- Utilizes TensorFlow and Keras for building and training deep neural network.
+- Utilizes TensorFlow and Keras for building and training deep neural networks.
 - Implements hyperparameter tuning using the [HyperBand algorithm](https://arxiv.org/abs/1603.06560)
-- Supports cross-validation, ensemble modeling, various dimensionality reduction techniques and evaluation of key metrics.
+- Supports cross-validation, ensemble modeling, various dimensionality reduction techniques, and evaluation of key metrics.
 - Conducts extensive cleaning and preprocessing of chemical data
 - Offers a wide variety of molecular representations and models